Darkstrooper/flappy-bird-project/README.md

 # flappy-bird-project
-this is a game using java language
+this is a game using java